webrcade/webrcade-docs/docs/platforms/osx/index.md

 ## Gamepad Support

-The [OS X/macOS Gamepads page](gamepads.md) provides detailed information on the various gamepads that have been tested for compatibility with webЯcade on a Mac.
+The [macOS Gamepads page](gamepads.md) provides detailed information on the various gamepads that have been tested for compatibility with webЯcade on a Mac.

 ## Browser Support